 You will need to register three referees who can give an informed view of your academic ability and suitability for the course.
 The How to apply section of this page provides details of the types of reference that are required in support of your application for this course and how these will be assessed.

 You will be required to supply supporting documents with your application, including an official transcript and a CV/résumé.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Performance at interview

 Interviews are normally held as part of the admissions process.

-Applicants will be considered for interview in shortlisting meetings are chaired by the Director of Graduate Studies and include supervisors from all applicants' chosen research areas.
-You will be assessed on your academic results, enthusiasm for and knowledge of the area of research requested for your DPhil study plus your academic references.
-Interviews are held in person and there will be a minimum of two interviewers.
-Skype (preferably with video) interviews will only be considered in exceptional circumstances.
+Applicants will be considered for interview in shortlisting meetings chaired by the Director of Graduate Studies.
+An interview panel will assess your academic results, enthusiasm for and knowledge of the area of research requested for your DPhil study plus your academic references.
+Interviews are preferably held in person.
+Zoom/Team/Skype (with video) interviews will only be considered in exceptional circumstances.
+There will be a minimum of two interviewers.

 How your application is assessed

 Your application will be assessed purely on your proven and potential academic excellence and other entry requirements published under that heading.

 References and supporting documents submitted as part of your application, and your performance at interview (if interviews are held) will be considered as part of the assessment process.
 Whether or not you have secured funding will not be taken into consideration when your application is assessed.

 An overview of the shortlisting and selection process is provided below.
 Our 'After you apply' pages provide more information about how applications are assessed.